seng438-winter-2023/seng438-a2-Group6/seng438-a2-team_6_lab_report.md

 # 4 How the team work/effort was divided and managed

+The group was expected to test 5 methods from the Range Class and 5 methods from the Data Utilities Class.
 Each team member was assigned methods from both the Range Class and DataUtilities Class, for which they designed, coded, and ran the test cases.

 Maarya Ahmed